-Masahiko Kimura was one of the most famous judo practitioners from Japan.
-He was known for his work ethic and his performance in challenge matches, where he would represent the art of judo against challengers from other styles.
-He was one of the finest fighters of any art of his generation and is regarded as one of the best judoka of all time.
+Masahiko Kimura was known for his work ethic and his performance in challenge matches, where he would represent the art of judo against challengers from other styles.

 Video of the Day